mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 PILOT, ASTROGATOR, PURSER,
 ENGINEER, GUNNERS X 2

-AOA’IW-CLASS LIGHT TRADER
+AOA'IW-CLASS LIGHT TRADER

-A popular design inside the Hierate, especially within the Trojan Reach, the little Aoa’iw is a 300-ton trader that combines a sizable cargo bay with space for passengers, enough firepower to serve as a raider or defend itself from piracy and vehicles to support a flexible mission profile.
-Aoa’iws are often owned by clans, as they are capable of performing a wide variety of tasks.
+A popular design inside the Hierate, especially within the Trojan Reach, the little Aoa'iw is a 300-ton trader that combines a sizable cargo bay with space for passengers, enough firepower to serve as a raider or defend itself from piracy and vehicles to support a flexible mission profile.
+Aoa'iws are often owned by clans, as they are capable of performing a wide variety of tasks.
 On the border worlds, the
-Aoa’iw is nicknamed the ‘pouncer’, as it does resemble a crouching animal from certain angles.
+Aoa'iw is nicknamed the 'pouncer', as it does resemble a crouching animal from certain angles.